-Additional supports for these requests may include, but are not limited to: letters of support from the community; funding or donor contribution confirmations; estimates or quotes for required goods and services; and/or statistics demonstrating the estimated number of people who will benefit.
+Additional support for these requests may include but are not limited to: letters of support from the community; funding or donor contribution confirmations; estimates or quotes for required goods and services; and/or statistics demonstrating the estimated number of people who will benefit.

 What?
 What is the purpose of the program?
 What program activities have been delivered over the past 12 months?
 Who?
 Who participates in, or benefits from, the program?
 How many people participated in, or benefitted from, each activity?
 When?
-When and how often do program activities take place? (e.g., daily, weekly, monthly, year-round, seasonally.)
-How many events, classes, workshops or sessions were delivered over the past 12 months?
-If applicable, include a schedule of activities indicating dates/times.
-Where? • Where are the program activities delivered (e.g., the organization's own facility, a public facility, an outdoor location, various locations)?
+When and how often do program activities take place? (e.g., daily, weekly, monthly, yearround, seasonally, etc.) How many events, classes, workshops, or sessions were delivered over the past 12 months?
+If applicable, include a schedule of activities indicating dates/times Where?
+Where are the program activities delivered (e.g., the organization's own facility, a public facility, an outdoor location, various locations, etc.)?
 How?
 How is the program delivered?
-Who delivers the program? (e.g., staff, volunteers) How many people deliver the program?
+Who delivers the program? (e.g., staff, volunteers, etc.) How many people deliver the program?
 Why?
 Why is the program needed in the community?
-Accessibility & Inclusivity sexual orientation, gender identity and gender expression (LGBTQ2S+); sex; age; ability; race; ethnicity; culture; religion; language; education; income; or geography (except in instances where the exclusion of an individual or group is required for another individual or group to be effectively served)? • If the organization limits individual or group access to its program(s), an explanation must be provided.
+Accessibility & Inclusivity How does the program demonstrate accessibility and inclusivity for people regardless of their sexual orientation, gender identity, and gender expression (LGBTQ2S+); sex; age; ability; race; ethnicity; culture; religion; language; education; income; or, geography (except in instances where the exclusion of an individual or group is required for another individual or group to be effectively served)?
+If the organization limits individual or group access to its program(s), an explanation must be provided.
 Does the program provide additional access to individuals or groups who face barriers to participation?
 How is the community made aware of the organization's programs and opportunities to participate?
-How is the program advertised?
 Is there a cost to participate?
 If so, are participation costs affordable?
 Are there discounts or fee subsidies available?
-Community Support How does the community support the program (e.g., financial, in-kind, volunteer contributions)?
+Community Support How does the community support the program (e.g., financial, in-kind, volunteer contributions, etc.)?
 The organization may provide letters of support from individuals or agencies knowledgeable about the sector, community or program services.